jonahp1/MBETSeniorProject/README.md

 Granular Pitch Shifter - a live audio processing tool that granulates an input signal, and allows the user to shift up by a pythagorean third or a perfect fifth.

-wtMouse - a very simple program that tracks track pad movement and translates that into control information.
+Mouse Controller - a very simple program that tracks track pad movement and translates that into control information.

 Live Playground - conglomerate environment collected from personal explorations(of varying success), tutorial videos, and demos for the purpose of a "reflexive" live code performance environment. (please note that some of the synthDefs in this program are not of 100% unique origin but have been lifted from demo videos etc, and reimagined in this environment)

-Regarding the folder "MaxMSPProject": This contains projects built in Max/MSP.
-Within them, you'll find the ".maxpat" file and a compressed text ".pdf".
-I HIGHLY RECOMMEND uses the ".maxpat" file to open, view, and play with the file.
-When copied in from the ".pdf", all loadband/loadmess type objects usually do not properly initiate the patch.
-Unfortunately, you'll need Max/MSP on your computer to do either.
-In some cases (github upload limits permitting) I have uploaded standalone application versions of the patches, this is the best way to play with the projects in my opinion.
+Regarding Max Patches: all are saved as ".maxpat" files.
+To open, you'll need Max.
+Opening directly from the downloaded git repo folder should work.

 Notes on Max/MSP projects: